csc301-2023-fall/project-48-yorkregioneducationalservices-T/readme.md

  7. Then build the frontend application: `npm run build`.
  8. Finally, start the frontend server: `npm start`.

 We leverage GitHub automation to employ CI/CD and Docker for our development pipeline.
 Our PostgreSQL database is consistently hosted on an EC2 instance, ensuring its availability.
 As a result, the database is automatically deployed and seamlessly connected to the backend whenever it's run locally.
-To connect to the database, ensure you have [psql](https://www.postgresql.org/download/) installed, then  `psql -h ec2-18-218-217-198.us-east-2.compute.amazonaws.com -p 5432 -U yres -d yres_db` password: csc301.
+To connect to the database, ensure you have [psql](https://www.postgresql.org/download/) installed, then  `psql -h ec2-18-218-217-198.us-east-2.compute.amazonaws.com -p 5432 -U yres -d yres_db` password: `csc301`.

+ ### Key Documentation for Development
+ (add readme links here)

  ## Deployment and Github Workflow
  * Within the frontend codebase, since we are working with Next.js, we have been using file-based routing, meaning routes are named by their folder, rather than the actual filename.
 Thus, each high level page file is simply named `page.jsx`, but stored within folder with names such as, `profiles`, `schedules` etc.